troyleher/test/README.md

-A simple test exercise to fimalrise myself with the basic achtitural concepts of git
+A simple test exercise to familiarize myself with the basic achetitural concepts of git.
 ====

 test git